A walk through an etymological urban legend

-I'm willing to allow the gist of the quip to be true, and the Muir really did say something like that on some occasion.
+I'm willing to allow the gist of the quip to be true, and that Muir really did say something like that on some occasion.
 Perhaps Palmer had the sort of memory attributed to Coleridge that could recall a casual conversation completely.

 But that doesn't mean the etymology is correct.